isabella232/mobile-services.pt-BR/help/android/configuration/json-config/json-config.md

    * A propriedade booleana do objeto `marketingCloud` que, quando definido como `true`, causa a remoção do dispositivo do Device Co-op da Experience Cloud.
    * O valor padrão é `false`.
    * Essa configuração é usada **somente** para clientes provisionados do Device Co-op.

-   Para membros do Device Co-op que requerem que esse valor seja definido como `true`, é necessário trabalhar com a equipe do Co-op para solicitar um sinalizador de lista de bloqueios em sua conta do Device Co-op.
+   For Device Co-op members who require this value set to `true`, you need to work with the Co-op team to request a deny list flag on your Device Co-op account.
 Não há um caminho de autoatendimento para habilitar esses sinalizadores.

    Lembre-se das seguintes informações: